Donovan Phillips Leitch was born in Glasgow in May 1946 and moved to Hartfield, England, when he was ten.

 Sunshine Superman hit #1 in the USA, earning Donovan his first gold record, and much of 1966 was taken up with a tour of Europe.

-December 1966 found Mellow Yellow at Number Two in the USA – his second million seller, despite being banned in Boston, MA for allegedly being abortion-themed (?!).
+December 1966 found Mellow Yellow at #2 in the USA – his second million-seller, despite being banned in Boston, MA, for allegedly being abortion-themed (?!).

-The 1990s provided Donovan with a second wind as he became increasingly hip once more with a new wave of bands like the Happy Mondays (not least because Donovan was father-in-law to the band’s vocalist Shaun Ryder), and he continued to tour and record into the new millennium.
+The 1990s gave Donovan a second wind as he became increasingly hip once more with a new wave of bands like the Happy Mondays (not least because Donovan was father-in-law to the band’s vocalist Shaun Ryder), and he continued to tour and record into the new millennium.